 Occitan language’s territorial spread represents nearly one third of the French territory.
 This language is spoken in 34 departements, and also in 12 Italian valleys as well as the Val d’Aran in Spain.
 The language has several nuances and dialects, including Languedoc, Provençal, Gascon, Limousin, Auvergnat and Vivaro-Alpine.

-From the 10th century, occitan language has forged a reputation as a language of literary creation, especially within the Troubadours movement.
-Contrary to popular beliefs, a Toubadour is not itinerant going from castles to castles to sing about love, instead he is a duke, a nobleman, able to read and write.
+From the 10th century, occitan language has forged its reputation as a language of literary creation, especially within the Troubadours movement.
+Contrary to popular beliefs, a Troubadour is not an itinerant going from castles to castles to sing about love, but instead, he is a duke, a nobleman, able to read and write.
 Inventors of courtly love, the writers of the Troubadours movement are today considered representative of the Occitan way of life in medieval times, a world of sharing and Convivencia, where cultural and commercial exchanges with the Mediterranean world were numerous.

-In Spain Catalan poets of the Middle Ages wrote their poetry in Occitan, and in Portugal the graphic system still used nowadays is the same as that used by the troubadours.
+In Spain Catalan poets of the Middle Ages wrote their poetry in Occitan, and in Portugal the graphic system still used nowadays is the same as that used by the Troubadours.
 In Germany, the inspirations for the Romantic movement draws heavily from the texts of the troubadours.
-And in Japan, Occitan is taught in several chairs and is at the heart of social-linguistic research at Nagoya University.
+And in Japan, Occitan is taught and is at the heart of social-linguistic research at Nagoya University.

 While the population of “natural” speakers is decreasing and aging due to a lack of family transmission, school learning of Occitan is on the rise and is taught from kindergarten to university level.
 Langue d’Oc is an ancient cultural and linguistic heritage ; in the modern day it is a language of artistic and literary creation, present in the media (press, television and regional radio stations), cultural activities, tourism, publishing…

 L’Ostal d’Occitania occupies the former house of Capitouls Huc de Boysson and Jean de Cheverry.
-Dating back to XVe and XVIe century, this hotel belongs to the city hall of Toulouse.
+Dating back to 15th and 16th century, this hotel belongs to the city hall of Toulouse.